 Following the ECtHR’s Kanagaratnam, and Muskhadzhiyeva judgments, the Secretary of State decided that from 1 October 2009 onwards families with children that are arriving at the border and that are not removable within 48 hours after arrival should be accommodated in a family unit.

-In August 2018, Belgium has opened detention facilities for families with children.
+However, in August 2018, Belgium opened detention facilities for families with children.
 Article 74/9(3)(4) of the Aliens Act allows for a limited detention of the families with children in case they do not respect the conditions they accepted in a mutual agreement with the Immigration Office to stay in their own house, and/or absconded from the return homes.
 The closed centre for families is located next to the 127bis repatriation centre near the Brussels National Airport.
 The Royal Decree of 22 July 2018 (amending the Royal Decree of 2 August 2002) establishes the rules for the functioning of the closed family units near Brussels International airport.
 While the Council of State first suspended the Royal Decree in April 2019, it later only annulled some provisions of the aforementioned Royal Decree, maintaining the possibility of detaining families with children for a maximum of 4 weeks.
 A procedure before the European Court of Human Rights has subsequently been initiated to obtain the annulment.